 Lumberport is a blue-collar town, with 43.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lumberport is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Lumberport who work in office and administrative support (42.34%), maintenance occupations (2.98%), and law enforcement and fire fighting (2.55%).

-Lumberport is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Lumberport does not have a public transit system used by locals to get to and from work.

 The per capita income in Lumberport in 2022 was $36,983, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $147,932 for a family of four.
 However, Lumberport contains both very wealthy and poor people as well.